 Our room was simply decorated in shades of cream and brown with oak furniture.
 Both the TV and bed were a little on the small side – especially for such a large room – but they were perfectly adequate for a short stay.
 The bathroom was also fine, but a bit dated.
 There were tea and coffee making facilities, plenty of plugs with USB chargers and lots of storage space, too.

-Post-lockdown, there were several safety measures in place to protect both staff and customers.
+We visited after the first coronavirus lockdown had lifted and there were several safety measures in place to protect both staff and customers.
 Lots of hand sanitisers were dotted around and there were one-way systems and floor markings to help maintain social distancing, too.
 The restaurant and bar areas also had amended serving times.

 What’s the food like at the Inn on the Lake?

 Tasty, and reasonably priced.
 Only the bar menu was on offer during our stay, but it had everything from burgers and steaks to salads and sandwiches.
 There were some excellent veggie and vegan options, too.

 Room service was also available – and being actively encouraged at the time of our visit – so we decided to make the most of it.
 We never normally treat ourselves to room service when we’re away, so it felt rather decadent!
 The service incurred an additional 10% charge.

 Are there resident dogs at the Inn on the Lake?

 No, but if you’re lucky, you might bump in to Maya the Maltese.
 She doesn’t live at the hotel but can often be found helping out at reception.
 During the lockdown, Maya was promoted to Head of Security!

 Where are the best dog walks near the Inn on the Lake?

 Start with a stroll around the lake.
 It’s a great way to start the day and the hotel has a further 12 acres to explore.
 Be aware that some of the land is not accessible to dog walkers, though.